Maxen16/Habit_Tracker/README.md

 # Habit Tracker

-A new Flutter project that keep track of our daily habits, also shows heatmap of how we keeping up with our habits daily.
+A new Flutter App that keep track of our daily habits, also shows heatmap of how we keeping up with our habits daily.

 ## Getting Started